naa7/work_timer/README.md

 ## Optional

-For easier use of the timer without the need to navigate to its directory and running the file,
+For easier use of the timer without the need to navigate to its directory and run the file,

 run `install.sh`